COMING IN 2018:

 Broadband offers extraordinary potential for innovation and, with that, poses key legal and public policy challenges.
 “Competition and Innovation in the Broadband Age,” a symposium held March 22 at The Ohio State University, sought to explore this potential as well as its impact on economic competition in three contexts: telecom regulation, cloud computing, and search technology.

 Keynote speaker Christopher S. Yoo, founding director of the University of Pennsylvania Law School Center for Technology, Innovation & Competition, and other industry leaders held a multidisciplinary discussion on the broadband industry.
 Topics covered included: competition and innovation in the U.S. broadband industry; competition, innovation, and cloud computing; competition and innovation in search; and foreign competition policy and U.S. high-tech industries.

 Future of Online Journalism

-“The Future of Online Journalism: News, Community, and Democracy in the Digital Age” will bring together leading figures from communication studies, economics, journalism, law, and sociology to discuss the economic viability of online news and the impact of online journalism on community information needs and democratic self-governance.
+“The Future of Online Journalism: News, Community, and Democracy in the Digital Age” brought together leading figures from communication studies, economics, journalism, law, and sociology to discuss the economic viability of online news and the impact of online journalism on community information needs and democratic self-governance.